Linlab2026/GCN-CfC/README.md

 ## Project Overview

 CGC is a molecular representation learning framework for compound-protein interaction prediction and PAD4 inhibitor screening.
 The workflow first converts molecules into graph objects using RDKit atom and bond descriptors.
-A graph convolutional network (GCN) extracts molecular graph embeddings, and a closed-form continuous-time (CfC) module further models latent molecular representations for binary classification and virtual screening.
+A graph convolutional network extracts molecular graph embeddings, and a closed-form continuous-time module further models latent molecular representations for binary classification and virtual screening.

 The repository is organized as follows: